Faculty / Staff

 Dr. Carrie Palm earned her DVM degree from UC Davis, and completed an internship and residency at the University of Pennsylvania.
 She is board certified in small animal internal medicine.
 Following a year in a specialty practice at Veterinary Medical and Surgical Group in Ventura, California, Dr. Palm completed a fellowship in hemodialysis and joined the faculty in clinical small animal internal medicine.

-Jane Sykes, BVSc (Hons), PhD, DACVIM - Interim Director, VMTH
+Jane Sykes, BVSc (Hons), PhD, DACVIM - Chief Veterinary Medical Officer, VMTH

 Autumn Davidson, DVM, DACVIM - Staff Veterinarian

 Dr. Autumn Davidson earned her DVM degree from UC Davis.
 She completed an internship in small animal medicine and surgery at Texas A&M University, and a residency at UC Davis.
 Dr. Davidson is board certified in small animal internal medicine, and is an associate veterinarian at UC Davis specializing in small animal theriogenology (reproduction).
 In addition, Dr. Davidson practices at the PetCare Veterinary Hospital in Santa Rosa, a private referral practice, where she receives both internal medicine and reproduction cases.

 Brian Hardy, DVM, MS, DACVIM - Staff Veterinarian